Monday, June 01, 2026

 Seeing ourselves through other eyes

-We will be celebrating National Canadian Film Day on April 16 by looking at Canadian content.
-Today we will look at the perspectives/viewpoints from media that is created by other countries and how they portray what it means to be a Canadian.
+Today we will look at the perspectives/viewpoints from media created by other countries, and how they portray what it means to be a Canadian.

 SUGGESTION: You should watch each video at least twice.
 They are short videos and viewing them more than once should help you answer the questions as you consider each video's message, design and purpose.